Python-SIP/sip/sphinx/directives.rst

     %Include QtGui/QtGuimod.sip

-The main purpose of a composite module is as a programmer convenience as they don't have to remember which which individual module an object is defined in.
+The main purpose of a composite module is as a programmer convenience as they don't have to remember which individual module an object is defined in.

 .. directive:: %ConsolidatedModule